 - Your lost wages, if you miss work due to your injury.
 Eye injuries can hinder or entirely prevent you from working.
 We can help you recover your lost wages.

 - Pain and suffering.
 Damages from pain and suffering can be significant, but can also be some of the most difficult to prove.

 None of these financial compensation benefits are guaranteed or automatic.
 Damages have to be proven by the injured party.
-The legal team at Attorney Brian White & Associates, PC, knows how to prove eye injury damages to recover full compensation for our clients.
+The legal team at Attorney Brian White Personal Injury Lawyers knows how to prove eye injury damages to recover full compensation for our clients.

 How Long Do I Have to File an Eye Injury Lawsuit in Texas?

 In Texas, the statute of limitations, or deadline, to file a personal injury lawsuit is two years from the date of the injury.
 An injured person may lose their right to sue forever if a lawsuit is not filed by the last day of the statute of limitations.

 Our work to build our clients’ cases often takes time.
 For this reason, it is in your best interest to contact our office for your free consultation today.

 What If I’m Blamed For My Eye Injury – Can I Still Recover Compensation?